-SCCO’s goal is to get your desired result from each service we complete.
+Dealing with the eviction process can be a difficult and costly responsibility.
+Suffolk County Constables Office goal is to help landlords get the desired result from each service we complete.
 We complete service for all matters regarding landlord/tenant issues including but not limited to: Notices to Quit (14 Day, 30 Day, 60 Day, etc.), Summary Process Summons & Complaint, Physical Eviction (including the service of the 48 Hour Notice), No Trespass Orders, and General Notices.

 In most cases the eviction process begins with terminating the tenancy by service of a proper Notice to Quit.
 Following the expiration of the Notice to Quit is the Summary Process Summons & Complaint where court dates will be set for you and your tenant to appear in court.